Xavier Becerra: Criminal law enforcement

-Further operations throughout 2018 and 2019 maintained this momentum.
+Becerra brought fourteen felony charges against Center for Medical Progress activists for secretly recording fourteen videos, and one felony charge for conspiring to invade privacy, on March 28, 2017.
+Two members of the group pleaded no contest to a felony each in 2025.
 In August 2018, an operation targeted the MS-13 gang in the Central Valley and beyond.
-October 2018 featured a major operation dismantling Riverside County's largest criminal street gang.
 The following year, multiple operations were directed against Norteño street gangs in Kings, Tulare, and Stanislaus Counties, as well as in Stockton.
 In December 2019, the Country Boy Crips in south Bakersfield were the focus of a significant operation.
-These targeted actions reflect the Becerra's ongoing dedication to curbing gang-related violence and crime, ensuring safer communities across California.